maxakuru/apollo-express-jwt/README.md

-# Apollo 2, Express, and GraphQL server, with JWT authentication ES6 syntax
+## Apollo 2, Express, and GraphQL server, with JWT authentication ES6 syntax
+### AKA A2EGQLJWTes6

-Starting place - beware there are unauthenticated queries
+Starting place - beware of unsafe stuff